NEW: Medical examiner process

 What is the change to the death certificate process and why is it happening?

-The medical examiner system has been successfully running in our acute trusts for the last two years and the rollout to primary care completes the final stages of the nationwide process.
+The medical examiner system has been successfully running in our acute trusts for the last few years and the rollout to primary care completes the final stages of the nationwide process.
 A medical examiner will review the clinical notes to agree the cause of death with you or suggest a referral to the coroner.
 As part of the process the medical examiner will speak to the bereaved and talk through any questions they have.

 What does this mean?